glitchdotcom/shared-components/CONTRIBUTING.md

 ```
 Another note: if you plan on using this component in multiple places you'll have to add the createRemoteComponent every place the component is used.
 This might be tricky if you're editing a component that's used widely, so you may wish to try the following process below instead.

-#### Testing a version of shared-components in the community stie
+#### Testing a version of shared-components in the community site
 You may decide you'd rather work locally or you'd rather test an entire version of shared-components before publishing.
 There are a number of different ways to do this but here is one possible route that may work for you:

 1. cd into community
-1. install your local copy of shared-componnents [using npm's local file path's feature](https://docs.npmjs.com/files/package.json#local-paths) ex: `npm install ../shared-components`
+1. install your local copy of shared-components [using npm's local file path's feature](https://docs.npmjs.com/files/package.json#local-paths) ex: `npm install ../shared-components`
 1. in community/aliases.js add to your webpack aliases:
 ```
   react: path.resolve('./node_modules/react'),